Algebraic structure of the $L_2$ analytic Fourier-Feynman transform associated with Gaussian processes on Wiener space: Introduction

 \section{Introduction}

-Let $C_0[0,T]$ be the one parameter Wiener space.
+Let $C_0[0,T]$ denote one parameter Wiener space.
 Bearman's rotation theorem \cite{Bearman} for Wiener measure has played an important role in various research areas in mathematics and physics involving Wiener integration theory.
 Bearman's theorem was further developed by Cameron and Storvick \cite{CS76-2} and by Johnson and Skoug \cite{JS79-2} in their studies of Wiener integral equations.

-The concept of the generalized Wiener integral with respect to Gaussian paths $\mathcal Z_h(x,\cdot)$ (abbr. $\mathcal Z_h$-Wiener integral) and the generalized analytic Feynman integral with respect to Gaussian paths $\mathcal Z_h(x,\cdot)$ (abbr. $\mathcal Z_h$-Feynman integral) on $C_0[0,T]$ were introduced by Chung, Park and Skoug \cite{CPS93,PS91}, and further developed in \cite{HPS97,PS95}.
-In \cite{CPS93,HPS97,PS91,PS95}, the $\mathcal Z_h$-Wiener integral is defined by the Wiener integral
+The concept of the generalized Wiener integral and the generalized Feynman integral on $C_0[0,T]$ were introduced by Park and Skoug in \cite{PS91}, further studied by Chung, Park and Skoug in \cite{CPS93}, extended by Park and Skoug in \cite{PS95}, and further studied by Huffman, Park and Skoug in \cite{HPS97}.
+In \cite{CPS93,HPS97,PS91,PS95}, the generalized Wiener integral was defined by the Wiener integral

-where $\mathcal{Z}_h(x,\cdot)$ is the Gaussian path given by the stochastic integral $\mathcal{Z}_h(x,t)=\int_0^th(s)dx(s)$ with $h\in L^2[0,T]$.
+where $\mathcal{Z}_h(x,\cdot)$ is the Gaussian path given by the stochastic integral $\mathcal{Z}_h(x,t)=\int_0^th(s)dx(s)$ with $h\in L_2[0,T]$.

+On the other hand, the concept of the analytic Fourier--Feynman transform (abbr.
+FFT) on the Wiener space $C_0[0,T]$, initiated by Brue \cite{Brue}, has been developed in the literature.
+This transform and its properties are similar in many respects to the ordinary Fourier transform of functions on an Euclidean space.
+For an elementary introduction to the analytic FFT, see \cite{SS04} and the references cited therein.
+In particular, in \cite{HPS97}, Huffman, Park and Skoug introduced a generalized FFT associated with the Gaussian paths $\mathcal Z_h(x,\cdot)$.
+Since then, the generalized FFT was further developed by many mathematicians.
+For instance, see \cite{CCC17,CSC12}.

-In this paper, we first establish the Bearman-type theorems for the generalized Wiener integral given by \eqref{eq:idea01}.
-Using these results, we then take a closer look at the $L_2$ analytic generalized Fourier--Feynman transform introduced by Huffman, Park, and Skoug in \cite{HPS97}.
-Our results indicate that the $L_2$ analytic generalized Fourier--Feynman transforms are linear operator isomorphisms from a Hilbert space of cylinder functionals on Wiener space into itself.
-The algebraic structures of these generalized transforms are examined.
-Based on this examination, we show that the two classes of generalized transforms are group isomorphic.
+In this paper we study algebraic structures of the classes of the $L_2$ analytic FFTs on Wiener space.
+To do this we first develop the Bearman-type theorems for the generalized Wiener integral given by \eqref{eq:idea01}.
+Using these results, we then take a closer look at the $L_2$ analytic FFT associated with the Gaussian paths $\mathcal Z_h(x,\cdot)$ (abbr. $\mathcal Z_h$-FFT) introduced by Huffman, Park, and Skoug in \cite{HPS97}.
+Our results indicate that the $L_2$ analytic $\mathcal Z_h$-FFTs are linear operator isomorphisms from a Hilbert space of cylinder functionals on Wiener space into itself.
+Furthermore the algebraic structures of these generalized transforms are examined.
+Based on this examination we know that these classes of generalized transforms are indeed group isomorphic.